 At first glance, the legal definitions are quite clear.
 The Scotch Whisky Regulations 2009 set out precise geographical boundaries for two ‘protected localities’ – Islay and Campbeltown – and three ‘protected regions’ – Highland, Lowland and Speyside.
 You can refer to them here.
 Only distilleries within each area can use the name on their labels.
 Yet anomalies abound.

 Speyside resides within the boundaries of the Highland region and there are some Speyside brands, such as Macallan, which are labelled as Highland Single Malt Scotch Whisky.
-Campbeltown lies within the boundaries of the Lowlands and so Springbank could (but doesn’t) describe itself as a Lowlander – although it has been labelled in the past as a West Highland.
+Campbeltown lies within the boundaries of the Highlands and so Springbank could (but doesn’t) describe itself as a Lowlander – although it has been labelled in the past as a West Highland.

 To understand the Scottish whisky regions, you need to understand their origins, and the purposes that they were intended to serve.